-The RTI Observability Library includes the following key features:
+RTI Monitoring Library 2.0 includes the following key features:

-• Collection and emission of Connext metrics and logs.
-Secure logs will be supported in future releases.

-- Configuration using a new MONITORING QoSPolicy.
+- Collection and emission of Connext metrics and logs.
+Secure logs will be supported in future releases. - Configuration using a new MONITORING QoSPolicy.
 The QoS policy can be set programmatically or via XML. - Runtime changes to the set of emitted telemetry data using remote commands coming from the RTI Observability Collector.
-In this release, the library only allows changing the emission and generation log verbosity level for a Connext application. - Ability to enable and disable use of the RTI Observability Library at runtime by changing the MONITORING QoSPolicy. - Lower overhead compared to the RTI Monitoring Library (described in the RTI Monitoring Library section of the RTI Connext Core Libraries User's Manual).
+In this release, the library only allows changing the emission and generation log verbosity level for a Connext application. - Ability to enable and disable use of the RTI Monitoring Library 2.0 at runtime by changing the MONITORING QoSPolicy. - Lower overhead compared to the RTI Monitoring Library (described in the RTI Monitoring Library section of the RTI Connext Core Libraries User's Manual).

-To learn more, see the RTI Observability Library section of the RTI Connext Core Libraries User's Manual.
+To learn more, see the RTI Monitoring Library 2.0 section of the RTI Connext Core Libraries User's Manual.
 See also the RTI Observability Framework documentation.

-1.1.2 Observability Collector Service
+2.1.1.2 Observability Collector Service

-The RTI Observability Collector Service scalably collects telemetry data emitted by the RTI Observability Library in a Connext application.
+The RTI Observability Collector Service scalably collects telemetry data emitted by RTI Monitoring Library 2.0 in a Connext application.
 The service can work in two modes: